Donkey: Feral populations

 In some areas domestic donkeys have returned to the wild and established feral populations such as those of the burro of North America and the Asinara donkey of Sardinia, Italy, both of which have protected status.
 Feral donkeys can also cause problems, notably in environments that have evolved free of any form of equid, such as Hawaii.
+There is a small community of feral donkeys on St. John, U.S. Virgin Islands, that descend from the animals brought by Danish colonists for agricultural work.
+While they add to the island's charm, they also cause issues such as vegetation damage and road hazards, leading to population management efforts.
 In Australia, where there may be 5 million feral donkeys, they are regarded as an invasive pest and have a serious impact on the environment.
 They may compete with livestock and native animals for resources, spread weeds and diseases, foul or damage watering holes and cause erosion.